Skip to main content

 Karak Chai

-The unofficial national drink of UAE.
-Strong milky tea brewed with cardamom, saffron, and evaporated milk.
-Served in small cups throughout the day at cafes and homes.
+The unofficial national drink.
+Strong milky tea brewed with cardamom, saffron, and evaporated milk, poured into small cups all day long at cafes and at home.

 Stuffed Camel